Impact tool

 Instructions

-The model predicts indoor concentrations of pollutants in showcases.
-The main otuput is the Showcase/Room ratio (%), which is the percentage of outdoor pollutant concentrations that we can expect in showcases.
+The model predicts indoor concentrations of pollutants.
+The main otuput is the Indoor/Outdoor ratio (%), which is the percentage of outdoor pollutant concentrations that we can expect indoors.
 To find this value, the model estimates the deposition flux of pollutants to surfaces.
-The deposition flux depends on the type of Surface and its area.
-It also depends on a value known as deposition velocity, which has been experimentally determined for a diversity of common surfaces in showcases.
-To run a simulation, you need to input the volume of a showcase, the area of every surface where pollutants can deposit, T, RH and the level of ventilation.
-Ventilation is expressed in Air Exchange Rate (AER, 1/h), which indicates the number of times in an hour that the air in the showcase is refreshed.
-The model shows concentration in a showcase at equilibrium.
-This means that, in a showcase with no
+The deposition flux depends on the type of surface, its area, and the air movement in the room.
+It also depends on a value known as deposition velocity, which has been experimentally determined for a diversity of common indoor surfaces.

 References